Monaghan: Two critically ill after two teens die in crash

 The critically-injured women was also taken to Cavan General Hospital while the driver of the car was taken to the Royal Victoria Hospital in Belfast.

-Friends of the victims who would have been expecting to meet up at the school dance were being comforted on Monday night, according to Laura Hogan, a reporter with Irish national broadcaster RTÉ.
+Friends of the victims who would have been expecting to meet them at the school dance were being comforted on Monday night.

+Mr Truell said the debs ball was cancelled in the aftermath of the crash and a youth centre had been set up in Clones to provide support to the students.

+"The families have to pick up the pieces now unfortunately and their friends are going to surely miss them," he said.

+"It’s a tight-knit community and they are going to have to rally around the families affected."

+Laura Hogan, a reporter with Irish national broadcaster RTÉ, said the excitement of a school-leavers' dance had turned to devastation.

-"A debs balls is supposed to be a night of great celebration," said Ms Hogan.
+"A debs balls is supposed to be a night of great celebration," she explained.

 "It’s a rite of passage for many students as they leave secondary school behind them, as they celebrate their recently-completed exams, possibly preparing for the next exciting chapters in their lives."

-Ms Hogan said the classmates of the young people who were involved in the crash have been offered support by their school.
+Ms Hogan added that "in the immediate aftermath of the tragedy it’s understood that support was being offered to those students late last evening".

-The crash happened at about 18:45 local time on Monday.
+The crash happened at about 18:45 local time on Monday at Legnakelly on the main road between Clones and Smithborough.

-Local politicians have expressed their sympathy to the families and friends of the victims.
+Several local politicians have expressed their sympathy to the families and friends of the victims.

 Niamh Smyth, a member of the Irish parliament, described it as a "shocking and tragic loss of life".